Tour Escorted by Edna Carroll

 We will depart Mississauga early in the morning stopping in Woodstock and London for a pick up on our way to Joliet Il.
 We will be stopping at one of my favorite quilt shops, Country Stitches in Lansing Michigan before arriving at the Harrah’s Joliet Hotel late in the afternoon, where we will be staying for the night.
 Tonight we will enjoy a meet & greet dinner at the hotel.
 (D)

-After a hot breakfast we will be departing the hotel and be on our way.
+After a hot buffet breakfast for our group we will be departing the hotel and be on our way.
 Lunch will be on the Mark Twain Riverboat, then after we will enjoy a cruise up the mighty Mississippi.
 This historic town is the home of Mark Twain, where he wrote his famous novels.
 This is also the home to the Hickory Stick quilt shop and Bits & Pieces quilt shops as well.
 You will have a few hours to explore the quaint shops in Hannibal.
-Later in the afternoon we will arrive in Chillicothe at the Comfort Inn & Suites where will be staying the next 3 nights.
+Later in the afternoon we will arrive in Chillicothe at the Comfort Inn & Suites where will be staying the next 4 nights.
 (B, L)

-Everyone will be excited today as you will have the day to explore all the quilt shops in Hamilton Missouri, home of Missouri Star Quilt Company!
+Everyone will be excited today as you will have the nest 3 days to explore all the quilt shops in Hamilton Missouri, home of Missouri Star Quilt Company!
 This is the Disney Land for Quilters and there are plenty of games, prizes & giveaways at the birthday bash!
-Today we will be entertained by Jenny Doan with her trunk show.
+These 3 days we will be attending events at the birthday bash and the Quilt Museum in Hamilton.
 (B,)

 After breakfast we will board the coach and head to Branson Missouri.
 Our lunch stop today will be in Springfield Missouri where you will have time to shop at Joann Fabric & Craft Store.
 We will arrive at the hotel in Branson late in the afternoon.
 (B,D)

 Today we will visit the fabulous Quilts & Quilts Shoppe.
 This afternoon you will be able to visit the waterfront, with it’s quaint shops.
-Tonight we will enjoy dinner at Paradise Grill Buffet then we are off to enjoy one of the many shows in Branson.
+Tonight we will enjoy dinner at one of the local restaurants then we are off to enjoy one of the many shows in Branson.
 (B,D)